dropwizard/dropwizard/docs/source/manual/client.rst

 Dropwizard's ``HttpClientBuilder`` actually gives you an instrumented subclass which tracks the following pieces of data:

-``org.apache.http.conn.ClientConnectionManager.connections``
+``org.apache.http.conn.ClientConnectionManager.available-connections``
+    The number the number idle connections ready to be used to execute requests.

+``org.apache.http.conn.ClientConnectionManager.leased-connections``
-    The number of open connections currently in the connection pool.
+    The number of persistent connections currently being used to execut requests.

-``org.apache.http.impl.conn.tsccm.ConnPoolByRoute.new-connections``
-    The rate at which new connections are being created.
+``org.apache.http.conn.ClientConnectionManager.max-connections``
+    The maximum number of allowed connections.

+``org.apache.http.conn.ClientConnectionManager.pending-connections``
+    The number of connection requests being blocked awaiting a free connection

 ``org.apache.http.client.HttpClient.get-requests``
     The rate at which ``GET`` requests are being sent.